whizzml/examples/best-first-cv/readme.md

 # Best-first feature selection for classifications with cross-validation

-Script to select the `n` best features for modeling a given dataset, using a greedy algorithm:
+Script to select the `n` best features for modeling a given dataset, using a greedy algorithm.
+It only works for classification problems, i.e., this script needs a categorical objective field.

-- Initialize the set `S` of selected features to the empty set
-- For `i` in `1 ... n`:
-  - For each feature `f` not in `S`, model and evaluate (with cross-validation) with feature set `S + f`
-  - Greedily select the feature `f'` with the best performance and add it to `S`

-If last features have not improved the performance of the model during a certain number of iterations, it will stop the execution.

-The script takes as inputs
+The script takes as inputs:

-- the dataset to use
+- **dataset-id**: the dataset to use
-- the number of features (that is, dataset fields) to return
+- **max-n**: the number of maximum features (that is, dataset fields) to return.
+It also takes into account the pre-selected features.
+The number of features to be returned can be lower due to the early stop.
-- the objective field (target)
+- **objective-id**: the objective field (target).
+It needs to be categorical.
-- the configuration options for the models
+- **options**: the configuration options for the models
-- the number of k-folds to use in the cross-validation
+- **k-folds**: the number of k-folds to use in the cross-validation
-- the subset of pre-selected features that will be used to append any other available feature
+- **pre-selected-fields**: the subset of pre-selected best-first features that will be used from the beginning in `S` (see algorithm description below).
-- an early-stop-performance improvement value (in %) used as a threshold to consider good performance of a feature
+- **early-stop-performance**: an early-stop-performance improvement value (in %) used as a threshold to consider if a new feature has a better performance compared to previous iterations.
-- the maximum number of iterations with bad performance allowed (as percentage of the initial number of features)
+- **max-low-perf-iterations**: the maximum number of consecutive iterations allowed that may have a lower performance than the early-stop performance set.
+It needs to be set as percentage of the initial number of features in the dataset.

-and yields as output a
+How the greedy algorithm works:
+- The algorithm initializes the set of `S` features taking into account the pre-selected best features from the dataset-id selected as input.
+If there are not pre-selected features, `S` will be empty.
+- For each iteration:
+  - For each feature `f` in the dataset-id selected as input that is not in `S`, it trains a model with feature set `S + f`.
+By default, the algorithm builds decision trees, however you can select another algorithms and its parametrization by configuring the options.
+For example, if you set `{"number_of_models": 40}` ensembles with 40 models will be trained at each iteration.
+  - Then each model built with the feature set `S + f` is evaluated using k-fold cross-validation.
+  - The algorithm greedily selects the feature `f'` with the best performance using the metric `average_phi` minus the standard deviation (derived from the cross-validation) to use the worst case as metric of performance.
+  - If the feature `f'` improves the performance of the last iteration, i.e. if the improvement is higher than the % set as the early-stop-performance, it is added it to `S`.
+  - If the feature `f'` have not improved the performance of the model, i.e. the improvement is lower than the percentage set as `early-stop-performance`, after a certain number of iterations (set by `max-low-perf-iterations`) , the execution will stop.

+Script outputs:
-list of the `n` (or lower if the algorithm stops due to bad performance) selected features, as field identifiers plus their names and the subsets and evaluations for each iteration step.
+- **output-features**: the list of the n (or lower if the algorithm stops due to bad performance) selected features, as field identifiers plus their names and the evaluation performance at each iteration step.

-To select the best performance, the script uses the metric `average_phi` in the evaluations it performs, which is only available for classification problems.
-Therefore, the script is only valid for categorical objective fields.

-In cross-validation, the standard deviation is substracted to the average of all `average_phi` to use the *worst case* as metric of performance.

-You can set the configuration for the model to be used in the analysis in the `options` variable.
-For instance, if you set {"number_of_models": 2} an ensemble will be used.
+- **output-dataset**: the dataset with the selected features.